nilshg/SynthControl.jl/README.md

 The package defines a `SimpleSCM` type, instances of which can be constructed from a `TreatmentPanel` object from the package [`TreatmentPanels`](https://github.com/nilshg/TreatmentPanels.jl).
 The `TreatmentPanel` is constructed from a `DataFrame` and a specification of treatment assignment.
-The `SimpleSCM` model constructs a synthetic control unit based only
+The `SimpleSCM` model constructs a synthetic control unit based only on the pre-treatment outcomes.

 The example data set includes quarterly GDP for a number of OECD countries, and we are interested in estimating the impact of the Brexit vote in Q2 2016 on GDP in the UK:

 ```
 julia> bp = BalancedPanel(df, "United Kingdom" => Date(2016, 7, 1); id_var = :country, t_var = :quarter, outcome_var = :realgdp)